Elearnmarkets - Financial Market Learning

 Frequently Asked Questions (FAQs)

-What is a piercing candlestick pattern?
+1. What is the minimum penetration requirement for a piercing pattern?

-What is the psychology behind the piercing candlestick pattern?
+2. How reliable is the piercing pattern?

 You can also use technical scans to filter out stocks for trading the next day by using StockEdge App